danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 * If the `quantity` is increased, the `quantity` of the item on the aggregate list will be increased by the same amount
 * If the `quantity` is decreased, the `quantity` of the item on the aggregate list will be decreased by the same amount
 * If the `quantity` has not changed, the `quantity` of the item on the aggregate list will also be unchanged
-* If the `notes` are changed, this will not be updated on the aggregate list, whose `notes` will remain `nil`
+* If the `notes` are changed, this will not be updated on the aggregate list, whose `notes` will remain `null`
-* If the `unit_weight` is changed to `nil` or a valid numeric value, the value will be updated on the aggregate list item as well as any other list items with the same (case-insensitive) description belonging to the same game
+* If the `unit_weight` is changed to `null` or a valid numeric value, the value will be updated on the aggregate list item as well as any other list items with the same (case-insensitive) description belonging to the same game

 ### Destroying a List Item